Short answer

 Smart column matching

 The CSV importer recognizes both comma and semicolon delimiters automatically.
-If your spreadsheet software exports with semicolons (common in European regions), the system adapts without requiring format conversion.
+If your spreadsheet software exports with semicolons, the system adapts without requiring format conversion.

 For the Domain column, you can use: